Turkey intensifies Syria campaign as Islamic State strikes Kurds

 Five Islamic State fighters fled a jail there, and foreign women from the group being held in a camp torched tents and attacked guards with sticks and stones, the Kurds said.

-The Turkish incursion, launched after Trump withdrew U.S. troops who had been fighting alongside Kurdish forces against Islamic State, has opened a new front in the eight-year Syrian civil war and drawn fierce international criticism.
+The Turkish incursion was launched after Trump spoke by phone with Turkey’s President Tayyip Erdogan and withdrew U.S. troops who had been fighting alongside Kurdish forces against Islamic State.
+It has opened a new front in the eight-year Syrian civil war and drawn international condemnation.

+Erdogan dismissed the criticism, saying the assault against Turkey’s Kurdish militia foes “will not stop ... no matter what anyone says.”

-A war monitor gave a death toll approaching 100 from the first days of the assault.
+A war monitor gave a death toll of more than 100 from the first days of the assault.
 The United Nations said 100,000 people had fled their homes.

 Fending off accusations he had abandoned the Kurds, who are loyal allies of the United States, Trump suggested Washington could mediate in the conflict.

-He also raised the possibility of imposing sanctions on Turkey, a NATO ally, a move demanded by Republican congressional critics of his policy.
+Treasury Secretary Steven Mnuchin said Trump had authorized the drafting of “very significant” new sanctions against Turkey, a NATO ally, adding Washington was not activating the curbs now but would do so if necessary.
+Sanctions have been demanded by Republican congressional critics of Trump’s policy.

+“We can shut down the Turkish economy if we need to,” Mnuchin said.

 Trump’s defense secretary, Mark Esper, told a briefing that the United States had not abandoned the Kurds.
 U.S. officials had urged Turkey to halt the assault, Esper said, warning of “dramatic harm” to bilateral relations.